tjx666/vscode-fe-helper/README.md

 You can use command: `FE Helper: copy text without syntax` to copy selected text without syntax.

-### transform ECMAScript syntax

-You can use command: `FE Helper: transform ECMAScript syntax` to transform ECMAScript syntax.

-For now, supports:

-- ES5 to ES6/ES7
-- Using tsc compile code to ES5
-- Using tsc compile code to ES3
+### smart copy

+with command `FE Helper: Smart Copy`, you can:

+- copy without syntax
+- auto correct indent because some external editor can't deal with indent of paste code correctly

 ## TODO